 The Home Price Index is a broad measure of the movement of single-family house prices.
 It has been published by the Federal Housing Finance Agency and precursor agencies since the fourth quarter of 1995.

 For each market, the index uses 1991 home prices as a basis.
-Those dollars are "normalized" to a value of 100 for each market; that is, regardless of the actual dollar cost, the index value for a given market becomes 100.
+Those dollars are "normalized" to a value of 100 for each market; that is, regardless of the actual dollar amount, the index value for a given market becomes 100.
 For example, a home price in Allentown, PA in 1991 might have been $65,000; this becomes a base value for Allentown of 100, and changes since then are presented as percentage changes from that initial 100 value.

 The HPI is based on purchase-only transactions involving conforming, conventional mortgages purchased or securitized by Fannie Mae or Freddie Mac.
 Only mortgage transactions on single-family properties are included.
 The HPI does not include property transactions backed by FHA, VA, USDA or non-conforming (e.g. jumbo) mortgages.